Hayden Panettiere: Television

-Films
+Film

-Panettiere made her feature film debut at the age of 9, albeit as a voice actor, for 1998's A Bug's Life, but her first released film was the same year's The Object of My Affection at the age of 8, in which she appears briefly as a mermaid in the school play in the opening scene.
-In 1999, she portrayed the girl on a sinking sailboat in Message in a Bottle.
-She played the role of Coach Yoast's daughter, Sheryl, in the 2000 Disney film Remember the Titans.
-In 2004, Disney Channel gave Panettiere her first starring roles as the daughter of actor Bill Pullman's character in Tiger Cruise, and as a teenage girl caught in a fantasy transitional realm alongside fellow child actor Ryan Kelley in fantasy film flick, The Dust Factory.
+Panettiere made her feature film debut at the age of 9, as the voice of Princess Dot in 1998's A Bug's Life.
+Her first released film was the same year's The Object of My Affection at the age of 8, in which she appears briefly as a mermaid in the school play in the opening scene.
+In 1999, she played the girl on a sinking sailboat in Message in a Bottle.
+She played the daughter of the coach in the 2000 biographical film Remember the Titans.
+In 2004, Disney Channel gave Panettiere her first starring roles as the daughter of actor Bill Pullman's character in Tiger Cruise, and as a teenage girl caught in a fantasy transitional realm alongside fellow teen actor Ryan Kelley in fantasy film The Dust Factory.

 Her last major acting credit of 2004 was the role of adolescent niece to Kate Hudson's title character in Raising Helen, where Panettiere played the older sister to real life siblings Abigail and Spencer Breslin.
-In 2005, Panettiere played opposite Michelle Trachtenberg as an ice skating rival in Disney's Ice Princess and lead the screen again, this time, as budding jockey Channing Walsh in 2005's film Racing Stripes.
+In 2005, Panettiere starred alongside Michelle Trachtenberg as an ice skating rival in Disney's Ice Princess.
+She played a budding jockey Channing Walsh in 2005's film Racing Stripes.
 In 2006, Panettiere played a cheerleader in Bring It On: All or Nothing and had a supporting role as Adelaide Bourbon in the 2007 independent film Shanghai Kiss.

 In June 2007, she signed with the William Morris Agency, after previously being represented by the United Talent Agency.
 Forbes estimated that she earned $2 million in 2007.